Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Design of the RIS Phase Shifts

 \subsection{Multi-user Case}

-In this subsection, we focus on the design of the RIS phase shifts in the general multi-user scenario with $K>1$.
-In the multi-user case, as mentioned in Remark \ref{remark_asymptotic_MN}, it is necessary to guarantee some fairness among different users.
+In this subsection, we consider the design of the RIS phase shifts in the general multi-user scenario with $K>1$.
+In the multi-user case, as mentioned in Remark \ref{remark_asymptotic_MN}, it is necessary to guarantee some fairness requirements among the different users.
 To this end, we aim to maximize the minimum rate of the users.
 As a result, the optimization problem can be formulated as follows